Exagor/infof424_combinatorial_project/README.md

 # INFO-F424 – Combinatorial Optimization Project

+June 2024
+By Achten Alexandre and Boistel Julien\

 ## Introduction

 In this project, we focus on the Assortment Planning Problem (AP), where a retailer wants to determine